-David Kurtzer-Ellenbogen focuses on complex commercial litigation.
+David Kurtzer-Ellenbogen focuses on complex commercial litigation and is co-chair of Williams & Connolly’s Class Actions and Consumer Defense Practice Group.
 He has represented clients in a broad range of matters in federal and state courts and numerous other venues, and has tried cases in court and in arbitration proceedings.
 He has also conducted multiple internal investigations for corporate clients, and defended clients in high-stakes governmental investigations.
 His practice is international in scope, and he has represented both plaintiffs and defendants in high-dollar disputes.
 David has particular experience in class action litigation, as well as claims involving complex financial transactions.

 Though all cases vary and none is predictive, David's experience includes:

-- Winning reversal of class certification of claims against national restaurant chain
+- Winning reversal on Rule 23(f) appeal of class certification of claims against national restaurant chain

 - Successfully arguing for invalidation of administrative rule on behalf of national automotive distributor